Markusovich/TweetTragedy/README.md

 The goal of this project is to create a tool that leverages Twitter as a social sensor to collect, analyze and visualize disaster related tweets.
 \
-NOTE: double click link to view
+NOTE: If link is stuck on load, refresh and click on link again
 \
 Link: https://tweet-tragedy.herokuapp.com/
 \